 Philip Davison was born in Dublin in 1957.

-He has published seven novels – The Book-Thief’s Heartbeat (Co-op), Twist and Shout (Brandon), The Illustrator (Wolfhound), The Crooked Man (Cape), McKenzie’s Friend (Cape), The Long Suit (Cape), and A Burnable Town (Cape).
+He has published nine novels – The Book-Thief’s Heartbeat (Co-op), Twist and Shout (Brandon), The Illustrator (Wolfhound), The Crooked Man (Cape), McKenzie’s Friend (Cape), The Long Suit (Cape),

-A drama based on his novel, The Crooked Man, was produced for Carlton Television.
+A drama based on his novel, The Crooked Man, was produced for ITV.
 He co-wrote two television dramas – Exposure, and Criminal Conversation.

 His play, The Invisible Mending Company, was performed on the Abbey Theatre’s Peacock stage.
-He has written four radio plays – Being Perfect, The Duke, Lennon’s Guitar, The Fishmonger.
+He has written twelve radio plays and The Neighbourhood (RTE), a series of radio stories for children.
 He received a BBC/Stewart Parker award for radio.

 He co-wrote the script for Learning Gravity, a documentary film on poet, essayist and undertaker, Thomas Lynch, directed by Cathal Black.